 For example, when connecting to the Internet using a dial-up modem, your operating system may display "Connected at 56 kbps," indicating a maximum of 56 kilobits of data is transferred every second.
 Users with a broadband connection, more specifically fiber optic broadband, can get transfer speeds of up to 10 Gbps, which is nearly 180,000 times faster than a 56 kbps modem.
 Using a broadband connection loads webpages significantly faster than dial-up.

 Upload and download

-Note: If bandwidth is shared with other computer, neighbors, devices, etc. you will not reach the maximum capacity reported by your ISP.
+If bandwidth is shared with other computers, neighbors, devices, etc. you will not reach the maximum capacity reported by your ISP (Internet service provider).